Nikunjmistry22/KeyHub/README.md

 ## Overview

 KeyHub is built with the Tkinter GUI toolkit, ensuring a seamless and responsive user interface.
-Customize your shortcut keys to streamline tasks such as pasting frequently used text or quickly opening files, folders, Windows apps, or third-party applications.
+Customize your shortcut keys to streamline tasks such as pasting specific text or quickly opening files/folders/ Windows apps, or third-party applications.

 ## Features